astropy/astroquery/docs/simbad/simbad.rst

-If coordinates are used, then they should be entered using an `astropy.coordinates` object.
-Limited support for entering the coordinates directly as a string also exists - only for ICRS coordinates (though these may just as well be specified by the `~astropy.coordinates.ICRS` object)
+If coordinates are used, then they should be entered using an `astropy.coordinates.SkyCoord` object.

 .. code-block:: python